cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 skill check roll in order to succeed at a task or action.

-Each TN is associated with a level of difficulty, from trivial tasks that are almost always accomplished without effort, to nearly impossible feats that only the most skilled or fortunate could achieve.
+Each TN is associated with a level of difficulty, from trivial tasks that are almost always achieved without effort, to nearly impossible feats that only the most skilled or fortunate could achieve.
 The higher the TN, the more difficult the task, and therefore, the greater the skill or luck required to succeed.